avivp/SettlementPlan/README.md

-# SettlementPlan
-Tool for settling expenses between friends or roommates.
+# Tool for settling expenses between friends or roommates.
 Can be used to settle expenses at the end of a trip or apartment rent fees.

  - Create a settlement plan